pak360/claude-task-master/README.md

 [@eyaltoledano](https://x.com/eyaltoledano), [@RalphEcom](https://x.com/RalphEcom) & [@jasonzhou1993](https://x.com/jasonzhou1993)

 A task management system for AI-driven development with Claude, designed to work seamlessly with Cursor AI.
+-Includes a feature to remove task master files at the end of a project.

 ## Documentation